homer-yttc/gatsby-baseline/README.md

 Some fine point essentials required for working with Gatsby in the real world, where there of often never a 'single' version of the site in the wild.
 While at some I hope to externalize these into a gatsby theme include, at the moment they're too tangle and hand-on against project level build requirements.

 ## [gatsby/env.js](./gatsby/env.js)
-Out of the box, one of Gatsby's lacking features is how to best handle working with deploying your project to different sites, which naturally also differ from hosting to hosting too!
+Out of the box, one of Gatsby's lacking features is how to best handle working in different deploy situations.
 To help address some of these weak points, in combination with libraries like dotenv-flow (listed below in Features), these files aim to ease the burden or running builds across different sites/branches beyond a single hosting mentality.
 So when you have the need to spin up a hosted dev/stagin/prod site side by side on different branches, this is where the magic happens.

 A dependable utility, [env](./gatsby/env.js), was created to obtain and deal with ENV variables which might need to affect how you perform your builds.